angular/angular/src/lib/checkbox/checkbox.md

 ### Theming
 The color of a `<md-checkbox>` can be changed by using the `color` property.
 By default, checkboxes use the theme's accent color.
 This can be changed to `'primary'` or `'warn'`.

+### Accessibility
+The `<md-checkbox>` uses an internal `<input type="checkbox">` to provide an accessible experience.
+This internal checkbox receives focus and is automatically labelled by the text content of the `<md-checkbox>` element.

+Checkboxes without text or labels should be given a meaningful label via `aria-label` or `aria-labelledby`.